python/pyperformance/doc/usage.rst

   -r, --rigorous        Spend longer running tests to get more accurate
                         results
-  -f, --fast            Get rough answers quickly
+  -f, --fast            Get rough answers quickly --debug-single-value  Debug: fastest mode, only compute a single value -v, --verbose         Print more output
   -m, --track-memory    Track memory usage.
 This only works on Linux.
+  --affinity CPU_LIST   Specify CPU affinity for benchmark runs.
+This way,
+                        benchmarks can be forced to run on a given CPU to minimize run to run variation.
+  -o FILENAME, --output FILENAME
+                        Run the benchmarks on only one interpreter and write benchmark into FILENAME.
+Provide only baseline_python,
+                        not changed_python.
+  --append FILENAME     Add runs to an existing file, or create it if it
+                        doesn't exist
-  -b BM_LIST, --benchmarks BM_LIST
+  --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
                         Comma-separated list of benchmarks to run.
 Can contain both positive and negative arguments: